2401 Allen Blvd.

 Phone: (216) 292-6211

 Faye Sholiton has developed her work at Cleveland Play House (1996-2011) and Dobama Theatre (2009-present).
 Her full-length plays have been performed more than 4 dozen times throughout the U.S. and in London, receiving four Ohio Arts Council Individual Excellence grants and dozens of regional and national awards.
 Her play THE INTERVIEW is published by Speert Publishing.
 Scenes from THE INTERVIEW, V-E DAY, ALL THINGS BEING EQUAL and TELLING LIVES appear in multiple anthologies.
+She is currently shopping her screenplay, FREE HOWARD MECHANIC, recipient of a 2020 Individual Artist Grant, her fifth, from the Ohio Arts Council.
 Sholiton writes extensively about theater and teaches playwriting, most memorably to cruise ship passengers.
-Since 2009, she serves as Regional Representative to the Dramatists Guild.
+From 2009-2016,, she served as Regional Representative to the Dramatists Guild.
 In 2011, she founded Interplay Jewish Theatre to revive a nearly century-old tradition in Cleveland.
 Through Interplay, she produces free staged readings of plays that view the contemporary world through a Jewish lens.
-Professional affiliations also include The International Centre for Women Playwrights and the Playwrights’ Center.

 (drama), set in the home of a Holocaust survivor, explores the impact of silence in families.
 The play takes place on the day the survivor meets her interviewer, the child of other survivors, to record eyewitness testimony for posterity.
 “What begins as a simple history project,” says Chester Theatre Company, “blossoms into a story of mothers and daughters forgiving and being forgiven.”
 National honors: Winner, Dayton FutureFest; Midwest Theatre Network (MN); and Charlotte New Play Festival.
 Finalist in several other competitions; and winner of a $5,000 Ohio Arts Council (OAC) Individual Artists Grant.
 Scenes published in two Smith & Kraus anthologies (1998).
-The play has had seven full productions and 14 staged readings, from New York to L.A.; and it has been the centerpiece for Yom Hashoah commemorations in three cities.
-An 8th production is slated for The Women’s Theatre Project, Ft.
-Lauderdale, in 2009.
-(3 mature women; one young man; unit set – perfect for a theater rich in mature female talent).THE GOODTIMES
+The play has had more than three dozen readings and productions from New York to L.A.; and is featured in Gene A. Plunka’s book Holocaust Theater: Dramatizing Survivor Trauma and Its Effects of the Second Generation (Routledge Publishing, London, 2018).
+(3 mature women; one young man; unit set)

 (newsroom comedy) is set in the fictional Good, Ohio, where bad things happen to Good people.
 A sleepy newsroom run by four women comes alive with the arrival of a newly minted journalism school graduate.
 Before long, they are at odds with the First Amendment, a special prosecutor, and each other.
-Finalist in three national contests, it was done in staged reading at Cleveland’s Dobama Theatre.
-(5 F; 2M, and a flexible set that suggests multiple locales.
-Particularly timely, as journalists are routinely being asked to share their sources and notes with government investigators).
+Finalist in three national contests.
+(5 F; 2M, and a flexible set that suggests multiple locales)

 A FORM OF HOPE

 (a memory play), written to honor David Mark Berger, the Cleveland-born athlete slain along with 10 other members of the 1972 Israeli Olympic team.
 Commissioned by the Cleveland JCC, it is a gathering of family and friends who come together to remember David.
 In articulating their memories, they discover how little they knew him.
-But they also appreciate how his loss still stings, more than 30 years after his death.
+But this doesn’t minimize the ache of his loss, more than 30 years after his death.
 (8M; 4F, and a flexible set with special lights and video projections.
 It’s a lyrical piece done in presentational style).

-(drama, with comedy) is the story of a 54-year-old copy editor whose mother arrives one night with her life in a 237-page manuscript ready for editing.
-As the daughter attempts to edit her mother’s life, she discovers some startling truths about her own telling life.
-When she discovers what prompted the memoir, she understands her mother’s urgency to be sure nothing is left unsaid.
+(drama, with comedy) is the story of a 54-year-old copy editor whose mother arrives one night with a 237-page draft manuscript of her “autobiography.”
+As the daughter attempts to edit her mother’s life, she discovers some startling truths about her own.
+When she realizes what prompted the memoir, she understands her mother’s urgency to be sure nothing is left unsaid.
+Winner of an OAC grant, the play has had multiple readings and productions.
+It is featured in Mother/Daughter Monologues (International Centre for Women Playwrights, 2009).
 (3F, two contrasting living room sets).

 (a light drama/memory play) inspired by a box of actual wartime newsletters.
-On May 8, 2003, an elderly widow’s normal routine of barking at her daughter and patronizing the Home Shopping Network is interrupted with the arrival of a visitor from her past.
-He brings a box of newsletters that she had once edited for Jewish Clevelanders in the service.
+On May 8, 2003, an elderly widow’s normal routine of barking at her daughter, Aimee, and watching the Home Shopping Network is interrupted with the arrival of a visitor from her past.
+He brings a box of newsletters that Mom had once edited for Jewish Clevelanders in the service.
 The visit stirs a pot of old memories, including the one love of her life that she let slip away.
-As the woman and her visitor revisit the heady days of World War II, the daughter is able to see her mother young again, for one day.
-Honored in four national contests and by a second Ohio Arts Council Grant, V-E day premiered at Dobama Theatre and has had multiple staged readings, including the Cleveland Play House, Cleveland’s JCC, and L.A.’s Blank Theatre.
-Portions appear in Scenes and Monologs from Best Plays II (Meriwether, 2007).
-Scenes will be published in Duos!
+While the elderly pair revisit the heady days of World War II, Aimee is able to see her mother young again, for one day.
+Honored in four national contests and by an Ohio Arts Council Grant, V-E day has been fully staged and featured in multiple staged readings.
+Portions appear in Scenes and Monologs from Best Plays II (Meriwether, 2007); and Duos!
 Best Scenes for the 21st Century (Applause, 2009).
 (4F; 2M, and one little girl.
-Unit set.
-The next big anniversary of V-E Day is May 2010.
-Norman Corwin, the poet laureate of the Greatest Generation, has given the script his seal of approval).
+Unit set.)
+The late Norman Corwin, poet laureate of the Greatest Generation, gave the script his seal of approval.

 ALL THINGS BEING EQUAL